About this service

 Honors Thesis Binding Instructions

-Please note that all Honors Theses are archived electronically at NC Docks on the Belk Library website and therefore archival hard copies are no longer required by the Belk Library.
+Please note that all Honors Theses are archived electronically at NC DOCKS and therefore archival hard copies are no longer required by Belk Library.
 Check with your program to see if a hard copy is still required for department archival purposes.
 The Library does not retain other types of undergraduate papers, such as independent studies or directed projects.
-Before an honors thesis is accepted for binding, the paper must be cleared by either the Honors College or the college or department where the student is receiving honors credit.
-The paper must conform to certain minimum standards in order to be accepted for binding.
-These standards include:

 Graduate Student Thesis and Dissertation Binding Instructions

 Important: Please note that all theses and dissertations are archived electronically at NC Docks on Belk Library’s website and therefore archival hard copies are no longer required by the ASU Library and many graduate programs.

 - Each student is responsible for having copies of his/her thesis made.
 All copies must be in correct page order with completed signature pages.
 The Graduate School does not check page order.

 - Go to the ASU Cashier’s office, pay for all copies to be bound, and get a receipt.

 - Bring the cashier’s receipt and the theses to be bound to the Graduate School.

 - Provide the Graduate School and your Academic Department with your permanent mailing address and phone number.
 All bound copies, including your personal copies, are returned to your Academic Department after binding.
 It is your responsibility to make arrangements with your department to receive and distribute your personal copies.

 The official Appalachian State University thesis color is black with the spine lettered in gold.
 Spines are lettered with the title and the author’s last name.
 Personal copies may be bound in other colors and do not have to be on waterbond thesis paper.